 As stated in the Brdo Declaration of 6 October 2021, “sustainable transport is a cornerstone of the economic and social integration of the EU and the Western Balkans”.
 The Western Balkans are geographically embedded into the EU, with neighbouring Member States such as Greece and Bulgaria relying heavily on the region’s infrastructure for their own connectivity with the rest of the Union.
 The region’s importance for the Union has been repeatedly stated at highest political levels and is duly reflected in key policy documents.

-Commission Delegated Regulation (EU) 2016/758 of 4 February 2016 amending Regulation (EU) No 1315/2013 of the European Parliament and of the Council as regards adapting Annex III thereto includes maps of the indicative TEN-T extensions of the core and comprehensive corridors to Western Balkans.
+Commission Delegated Regulation (EU) 2016/758 of 4 February 2016 amending Regulation (EU) No 1315/2013 of the European Parliament and of the Council as regards adapting Annex III thereto includes maps of the indicative TEN-T extensions of the core and comprehensive networks to Western Balkans.

 TEN-T maps in Western Balkans: